History & Archives

 The Archives does not accept gifts given to the school, or photographs and artifacts unrelated to St. Andrew’s College.

 Thinking of donating your SAC treasures or have questions about the archives?
-Please contact Gabby Bablanian at sacarchives@sac.on.ca.
+Please contact Gabby Jackowski at sacarchives@sac.on.ca.

 We are committed to building a sense of belonging in our community.